-CARE-G: A Service platform for health and life quality care of senior citizens appropriate for the elderly people, such as information on specific diets and neurophysiology tests.
+The objective of the CARE-G project was creating a platform of services for the care of both the health and the quality of life of elderly people.
+This platform was conceived as a Web-based infrastructure for accessing both spatial data of interest, such as locations of hospitals, pharmacies, recreative sites to ease the life of elderly people, and programs information relating to a lifestyle appropriate for the elderly people, such as information on specific diets and neurophysiology tests.
 The platform was designed to satisfy the following constrains: a) to be low cost, b) a wide dissemination and transferability, c) a quality assessment for its utility in helping the senior citizen and their caregivers to adopt proactive behaviors with respect to their health and social practices.
 This last constraint was also the main social objective of the project whose ambition was to promote and encourage attitudes and lifestyles such as to limit the need of interventions by public or private health and social operators.
 Through the platform it is also possible to collect and manage socio-environmental and health information about the individual elderly citizens, possibly by means of their monitoring through personal wearable detectors devoted to collect clinical and physical parameters, digital health records for neurocognitive parameters, behavioural responses to physical exercises, systems of analysis of personalized clinical risks, which include management systems of care plans and clinical programs of lifestyle.
 These data were integrated, interpreted and geolocalized on the Lombardy territory in order to map the socio-sanitary and environmental community of elderly citizens; in this way it was provided to administrators the basic knowledge to address the choices towards the planning of architectural structures best suited to the socio-sanitary and urban community of elderly citizens.